-A series of tailored resources providing principals and educators with relevant insights, supportive information and practical tips on the topics of resilience, mental health and wellbeing.
+A series of tailored resources providing principals and educators with insightful, engaging and practical tips on the topics of resilience, mental health and wellbeing.

 To ensure we deliver on our promise to be the Partner of Choice, we designed the Insight Series around our partners’ needs but also their schedule.
 The Series is available through video, audio and transcript so that it can be consumed by principals and educators when, where and how it is most convenient for them.
 And even more importantly, we’re giving them the platform to ask their questions, so that the content is tailored, practical and relevant.

 When you partner with us, you will have exclusive access to leading specialists who will provide relevant insights, supportive information and practical tips on the topics of resilience, mental health and wellbeing.
-The excerpts below will give you an idea of the Insight Series.
 For more information or to partner with us and benefit from access to leading specialists, please contact us at [email protected]

 Dr Kristy Goodwin, one of Australia’s leading digital wellbeing and productivity experts, unpacks the impact technology has on our wellbeing and productivity, and how to peak in a digital workspace.
 Kristy and Henry Grossek, founding principal of Berwick Lodge Primary School, share a wealth of information about how to perform at your peak in a digital world and a world for which our brains weren’t designed.